pyvec/naucse.python.cz/lessons/beginners-en/comparisons/index.md

 Then on the same level as `if`, write `else:` followed by a colon.
 The next lines contain the commands that are executed if the condition is False, and they must also be indented.<br>
-Then you can write other code, not indended, that will be executed every time, because the if statement has already ended.
+Then you can write other code, not indented, that will be executed every time, because the if statement has already ended.

 > [note]